Omega-Org/omega-doc/features/messaging/planning.md

-#Planning document for messaging feautre
+# This is a planning document for messaging feautre

-#Research Links and Informations
+# Research Links and Informations

-#Potential Issues
+# Potential Issues

-#Implementation
+# Implementation

-#Notes
+# Notes